 The more that I think about it, I realize that Hong Kong film-makers don’t get too stringent about not being able to get what they want.
 They are smart enough to realize that a film can be remade, especially when a film can lead to sequels and cash-ins.
-Lau Kar-Leung was never able to sway Jackie Chan from his style to the former’s own vision for Drunken Master 2, so he should probably have played along before filming Drunken Master 3 without Jackie.
-This should have been the obvious solution following what happened when Jackie decided that he would remake The Protector (1985) for the Asian market after James Glickenhaus finished it.
+Lau Kar-Leung was never going to sway Jackie Chan from his style to the former’s own vision for Drunken Master II, so he should probably have played along before filming Drunken Master III without Jackie.
+This should’ve been the obvious solution following what happened when Jackie decided that he would remake The Protector (1985) for the Asian market after James Glickenhaus had finished it.

-The Green Hat had an English language remake titled My Mistress, My Wife.
+The Green Hat also had a self-inflicted English remake titled My Mistress, My Wife.
 The former’s title means someone who is a cuckold.
-The latter starred Almen Wong and Robert Samuels (who became the first black actor to have the main male role in a Chinese romance).
-It’s ironic because, in 1992, Alfred co-wrote a movie where he was dressed up as a black man i.e. Freedom Run Q (the letter is a reference to the juvenile caricatures of adults as seen in Q-version animation).
+The latter starred Almen Wong and Robert Samuels, who became the first black actor to have the main male role in a Chinese romance.
+It’s ironic because, in 1992, Alfred co-wrote a movie where he was dressed up as a black man i.e. Freedom Run Q (the letter is a cute reference to the juvenile caricatures of adults as seen in Q-version animation).
 In 1993, Alfred appeared in a movie which contained racist dialogue (Lamb Killer).
 In 1990, he donned blackface in The Nocturnal Demon.

-Anyway, his remake of his 16th movie did not get released because not too many people in H.K. would pay to see a movie where the star is an obscure black guy.
-It wasn’t commercial enough to appeal to a Western audience unlike Way of the Black Dragon or The Tattoo Connection (1978 respectively).
-Alfred Cheung had to have been a bit embarrassed when outshined by Sharla Cheung (an actress making her mark as a producer in a way that no actress in the West has ever attempted).
+Anyway, his remake of his 16th movie did not get released because not too many people in H.K. would pay to see a movie where the male lead is an obscure black guy.
+It wasn’t commercial enough to appeal to a Western audience unlike Way of the Black Dragon or The Tattoo Connection (two 1978 movies).
+Robert played a middle-class homewrecker (right down to being bespectacled).
+It was shot with synch-sound dialogue.
+Madonna’s Maverick company footed a lot of the bill.
+Alfred Cheung had to have been embarrassed when outshined by Sharla Cheung (an actress making her mark as a producer in a way that no actress in the West has ever attempted).
 She remade Dream Lover as Romantic Dream.

 Alfred Hitchcock wanted to fulfill his contractual obligation to Paramount, so he wisely decided to remake The Man Who Knew Too Much.
-He knew that future pundits would be made automatically aware of the original.
+He knew that a new generation would be made automatically aware of the original.
 Michael Mann was wise enough to not complain about having to pare down L.A.
 Takedown, because he knew that he would later be able to remake it as Heat.
-It’s common for directors to raise funds from distributors and investors by showing them finished scenes.
+It’s common for directors to raise funds from investors and distributors by showing them finished scenes.
 Naturally, directors can do the same thing by making short films when they’re starting out.
 Paul Thomas Anderson’s The Dirk Diggler Story was a template for Boogie Nights, whereas Wes Anderson’s Bottle Rocket was a platform for the elevated remake.